aryan-sahu2/aryan-sahu2/README.md

 ## 📬 Let's Connect

 I'm open to collaboration, support, and new opportunities.
-If you share my passion for tech, and mental health, or have ideas for collaboration, feel free to reach out.
+If you share my passion for tech, mental health, or have ideas for collaboration, feel free to reach out.
 Let's make a positive impact together!

 - Email: aryanwin0609@gmail.com
 - LinkedIn: [https://www.linkedin.com/in/aryan-sahu/](https://www.linkedin.com/in/aryan-sahu/)